 Subsets of molecules in which all atoms are lined up linearly are also referred to as linear molecules.
 They usually have only one degree of freedom regarding the rotational motion around the axial line of the atoms.
-Linear molecules may be made up of two or more atoms, chalking the way for diatomic molecules (e.g., oxygen (O2), nitrogen (N2), carbon monoxide (CO)) as classic examples.
+Linear molecules may be made up of two or more atoms, chalking the way for diatomic molecules (e.g., oxygen (O,), nitrogen (N,), carbon monoxide (CO)) as classic examples.
 Linear molecules have a permanent dipole moment, allowing them to engage with microwave radiation, which is a key signature of linear molecules.
 In microwave spectroscopy, the transitions that are observed in linear molecules occur when the molecule absorbs or emits radiation that is equivalent to a change between the rotational energy states of the molecule.
+The microwave spectrum of a linear molecule displays a series of distinct rotational lines resulting from the interaction between its permanent dipole and the electric field of microwave radiation.
+Rotational levels, quantized for linear molecules, exhibit energy spacing that is contingent upon the molecule's moment of inertia, which is determined by the mass distribution of the atoms and the bond lengths.
+The rotational transitions of linear molecules are often regulated by a selection rule that necessitates a change in the rotational quantum number (J) of the molecule.
+These molecules typically exhibit a succession of rotational transitions characterized by a clustering that relies on themoment of inertia, whichis, in turn, influenced bythe rotational constant.
+If an elongated linear molecule were to rotate, the resulting rotational spectrum would be uncomplicated, defined by distinct lines that correspond to transitions between the molecule's rotational energy levels.